jilanbshk/S3_Sanity_Check/README.md

 # S3 bucket sanity check.

 Simple sanity check for s3 bucket.
-Detects if you have public access to give S3 bucket or not.
+Detects if given Amazon-S3 bucket is publicly accessible or not.

 Written using Python/boto3/PyInstaller